pderichai/uw-nlp-capstone/index.md

 [^fn4]: Liu, Nelson F., et al. "Linguistic Knowledge and Transferability of Contextual Representations."
 Proc. of NAACL (2019).

 [^fn5]: Ji, Yangfeng, et al. "Dynamic Entity Representations in Neural Language Models."
 Proc. of EMNLP (2017).

+## Blog Post \#4: Spinning Up

+To begin, we wanted to verify that we could reproduce experimental results for running BERT on the NER task (either individual layers, or a learned weighting of all layers).
+To do so, we used the code and infrastructure from [this repo](https://github.com/nelson-liu/contextual-repr-analysis), and were able to successfully re-run the experiments and reproduce the results.

+We're working on building AllenNLP `Predictor`s to actually produce the predicted NER tokens for each instance in the development set, and we will analyze the resultant output files.
+In particular, we've been looking at pre-existing tools to facilitate error analysis and draw qualitative and quantitive conclusions about differences between models from their output.
+For example, this recent paper from [Neubig et al., (2019)](https://arxiv.org/abs/1903.07926) describes an open-source tool that seeks to facilitate the comparison of text-generation systems (e.g., for machine translation).